How is rhabdomyosarcoma diagnosed?

 Lab tests on the biopsy samples

-A doctor called a pathologist looks at the biopsy samples under a microscope to try to determine if they contain cancer cells.
-If the pathologist finds cancer, the next step is to figure out if the cancer is RMS.
-In rare cases, the pathologist can see that the cancer cells have small muscle striations (myofibrils), which confirm that the cancer is RMS.
-But in most cases, other lab tests are needed to confirm the diagnosis.
+A doctor called a pathologist looks at the biopsy samples under a microscope to see if they contain cancer cells.
+If cancer is found, the next step is to figure out if it is RMS.
+In rare cases, the pathologist can see that the cancer cells have small muscle striations, which confirms that the cancer is RMS.
+But most often, other lab tests are needed to be sure.

-Pathologists may use special stains on the samples to identify the type of tumor.
-The stains contain special proteins (antibodies) that specifically attach to substances in RMS cells but not to other cancers.
+The pathologist might use special stains on the samples to identify the type of tumor.
+The stains contain special proteins (antibodies) that attach to substances in RMS cells but not to other cancers.
 The stains produce a distinct color that can be seen under a microscope.
 This lets the pathologist know that the tumor is a rhabdomyosarcoma.

-Sometimes the tumor will also be tested for gene abnormalities.
-Genetic tests look for chromosome translocations and other DNA changes such as those discussed in the section “Do we know what causes rhabdomyosarcoma?”
+Sometimes the tumor will also be tested for gene or chromosome changes, such as those discussed in the section “Do we know what causes rhabdomyosarcoma?”

-If a diagnosis of RMS is made, the pathologist will also use these tests to help determine which kind of RMS your child has.
-This is important because it affects how the child is treated.
-For example, alveolar rhabdomyosarcoma (ARMS), which tends to be more aggressive, typically requires more intensive treatment than embryonal rhabdomyosarcoma (ERMS).
+If a diagnosis of RMS is made, the pathologist will also use these tests to help determine which kind of RMS it is.
+This is important because it affects how the cancer is treated.
+For example, alveolar rhabdomyosarcoma (ARMS), which tends to be more aggressive, typically requires more intense treatment than embryonal rhabdomyosarcoma (ERMS).

 No blood test can be used to diagnose RMS.
 But certain blood tests may be helpful once a diagnosis has been made.

 A complete blood count (CBC) measures the levels of white blood cells, red blood cells, and platelets in the blood.
 If the CBC result is abnormal at the time of diagnosis it could mean the cancer has spread to the bone marrow, where these blood cells are made.